 Professor Wilson was an academic in the School of Applied Psychology from 1991 to 2011, building extensive experience in the development and implementation of innovative learning, teaching and assessment practices.
 She has published widely in her discipline and in higher education around issues of teaching quality and learning design, with five ARC and three OLT Grants.
-She has been recognised for her effectiveness as an educator and for her scholarship in learning and teaching, receiving a number of awards.
-As the Chair of the Griffith University Educational Excellence Committee, she has worked for 10 years to develop the systems for recognising and rewarding good teaching, overseeing the internal and external L&T grants and awards schemes.
-This also involves working with academic and professional staff to develop award applications for the OLT scheme.
-She has been invited to 21 Australian universities to present keynotes and general presentations on her innovations.
+She has been recognised for her effectiveness as an educator and for her scholarship in learning and teaching, receiving 4 national teaching awards.
+As the Chair of the Griffith University Educational Excellence Committee from 2007-2017, she worked for 10 years to develop the systems for recognising and rewarding good teaching, overseeing the internal and external L&T grants and awards schemes.
+This also involved working with academic and professional staff to develop award applications for the OLT scheme.
+She has been invited to over 20 Australian universities to present keynotes and general presentations on her innovations.

-As a result of the Award, Professor Wilson works in more strategic L&T Leadership roles, supporting teaching teams to build the quality of teaching practice and improve the learning experience of their students, especially commencing students.
+As a result of the Australian University Teacher of the Year Award (2007) and subsequent ALTC National Senior Teaching Fellowship on the First Year Experience (2010-2012), Professor Wilson worked in more strategic L&T Leadership roles, supporting teaching teams to build the quality of teaching practice and improve the learning experience of their students, especially commencing students.
 This Award provided her with profile and recognition, leading to a National Senior Fellowship (2010) in the First Year Experience, which further enhanced both practice and research opportunities.

-The Award facilitated a move away from her disciplinary research to concentrate on learning and teaching research.
+The Award facilitated a move away from her disciplinary research to concentrate on the scholarship and research of learning and teaching.
 She continues to work strategically to improve teaching practice, the student learning experience and recognition and reward of good teaching.
 Professor Wilson is a National Assessor for OLT Learning & Teaching Awards.
-She subsequently became Foundation Dean (Education) in the College of Humanities, Arts and Social Sciences at Flinders University.

 While Professor Wilson already had a strong L&T institutional profile, the Award intensified and legitimised this work even further.
 She was promoted from Associate Professor to full Professor in 2009, leading to more strategic leadership roles linked to learning and teaching.
-She was also offered a strategic Group/Faculty role in Griffith Health as the Program Lead for the First Year Experience, reporting to the Dean Learning and Teaching, and a University-wide role as Academic Leader for Student Success and Retention, reporting to the Deputy Vice Chancellor (Academic).
-These roles involved change management responsibilities for working with staff to improve the quality of the first-year student experience, and strengthening institutional understanding of, and engagement with, the recognition and reward systems for learning and teaching at Griffith.
+She was also offered a strategic Group/Faculty role in Griffith Health as the Program Lead for the First Year Experience (2010-2011), reporting to the Dean Learning and Teaching, followed by a University-wide role as Academic Leader for Student Success and Retention (2012-2017), reporting to the Deputy Vice Chancellor (Academic).
+These roles involved change management responsibilities for working with academic and professional staff across the University to improve the quality of the first-year student experience, and strengthening institutional understanding of, and engagement with, the recognition and reward systems for learning and teaching at Griffith.